 An early 1900s oil boomtown, Humble is quintessentially Texan.
 It’s a place where boots can be paired with formal wear and whose economy is still dominated by oil.
 You can delve into its roots at the Humble Museum or see its history with a walk through old downtown, maybe stopping for a daily special at Humble City Café.
 Like much of the Houston area, there are plenty of opportunities to get outside.
 Ten golf courses are within 10 miles of Humble and the Mercer Arboretum & Botanic Gardens promises a restful afternoon.
 Jesse H. Jones Park and Nature Reserve offers ample opportunities for hiking and Old McDonald’s Farm is a favorite with children.
 Many of Humble’s master-planned communities also boast impressive on-site amenities, such as the 2-acre Crystal Lagoon® amenity at Balmoral.

 Tomball is another Houston suburb with its own small-town vibe.
 It’s easy to feel removed from the city’s hustle and bustle, yet Tomball has an excellent location along Highway 249 just north of the Grand Parkway.
 With ample retail and dining, Tomball residents have everything they need near at hand.
 Keeping the small-town ideal alive is a vibrant city government that — during normal years — hosts nearly a dozen family-friendly events, such as the Tomball Bluegrass Festival, the Tomball German Heritage Festival, Rail & Tails Mudbug Festival, the German Christmas Festival and Christmas on Commerce.
-Residents at communities such as Fairway Farms and the Reserve at Spring Lakes are less than five miles from the year-round, weekly Tomball Farmers Market, where they can pick up fresh produce, local coffees, fresh eggs and other items.
+Residents at communities such as the Reserve at Spring Lakes are less than five miles from the year-round, weekly Tomball Farmers Market, where they can pick up fresh produce, local coffees, fresh eggs and other items.

 Sometimes called “Cy-Fair,” the Cypress/Hockley area is a favorite with all ages, but particularly families who are drawn by excellent school systems and a family-oriented lifestyle.
 Parents seek out highly acclaimed Cypress-Fairbanks ISD schools while those who prefer a smaller educational experience for their children prefer Waller ISD just to the north, which is expertly managing growth in the district brought by popular communities such as Dellrose.
 The Berry Center is a hub of entertainment for the Cypress area, with venues to host concerts, galas, football games and more.
 Houston Premium Outlets is another popular destination, offering steals and deals from 145 designer and name-brand stores.
 And just because Cypress is a suburb, that doesn’t mean you can’t find excellent dining.
 Bridlecreek residents are lucky enough to be less than two miles from Mezzanotte, voted one of Houston’s top restaurants.
 And one of the area’s best burger joints — we mean, “burger resorts” — can be found a few miles down the road at The Shack Burger Resort.